Pithikos/C-Thread-Pool/README.md

   * Minimal interface
   * Full documentation

 The threadpool is under MIT license.
-Notice that this project took a considerable amount of work and sacrifice of my free time and the reason I give it for free even for commercial use is so they someday do the same for me (the little human).
+Notice that this project took a considerable amount of work and sacrifice of my free time and the reason I give it for free (even for commercial use) is so when you become rich and wealthy you don't forget about us open-source creatures.
 Cheers!

 ## v2 updates